Table Of Contents_

 Price: $130 | Battery Life: Wired

 These Bose earphones are tuned to withstand your hardcore activities, resistant to moisture from sweat or weather.
 Additionally, the custom ear fins are designed to conform to your ear’s shape.
 They won’t go anywhere once donned.
-Together with Bose’s excellent sound quality (detailed highs and engaging lows), these factors make the SoundSport the best option for running if you don’t care for the best wireless headphones.
+Together with Bose’s excellent sound quality (detailed highs and engaging lows), these factors make SoundSport the best option for running if you don’t care for the best wireless headphones.

 Like many other offerings, there’s a 3-button in-line remote/mic unit.
 Bose also considerately includes a quality carrying case with a karabiner attachment.
 The SoundSport is available in a multitude of colors: Charcoal, Front, Green, Neon Blue, and Red.
+If you have an iPhone, you might want to look at the Airpods Pro for an upgrade instead.

-If you especially care keeping ambient noise out, you may want to consider the Bose QuietComfort 20 Noise Cancelling In-Ears.
+If you especially care about keeping ambient noise out, you may want to consider the Bose QuietComfort 20 Noise Cancelling In-Ears.

 Price: $30 | Battery Life: 4.5 hours